aidanwalk/ASTR260_HW12/README.md

 Problem 3:

 run AidanWalk_HW12_3 by executing python AidanWalk_HW12_3.py.
-Be patient as this executing will take just under a minute.
+Be patient as this executtion takes just under a minute on my computer.
 The program will save a plot titled 'AidanWalk_HW12_3_Plot.png' to the local directory.
 This plot is of a simulation of radioactive decay of bismuth 213 over 20,000 seconds.